Rpc

 int64 code

-Where --- separates the Req (Request) and Rsp (Response) definitions.
+is used to separate the Req and Rsp definitions.

 aimrt_py-gen-ros2-rpc --pkg_name=example_pkg --srv_file=./example.srv --output_path=./

-Where pkg_name is the ROS2 Package name, srv_file is the path to the ROS2 Srv file, and output_path is the destination for generated stub code.
-This produces an example_aimrt_rpc_ros2.py file containing Python interfaces for the defined services, which needs to be imported in business code.
+Where pkg_name is the name of the ROS2 Package, srv_file is the path to the ROS2 Srv file, and output_path is the output path for the generated stub code.
+This will generate an example_aimrt_rpc_ros2.py

 RpcHandle

-The specific forms of these wrapped interfaces will be introduced in later sections.
-When using RPC functionality, developers should follow these steps:
+The specific form of these encapsulated interfaces will be introduced in subsequent sections of this document.
+When using RPC functionality, developers need to follow these steps:

-• During Start phase, call the RPC Invoke interface to make RPC calls;
+phase, call the RPC Invoke interface to perform the RPC call;

-• During Initialize phase, call the RPC Server registration interface;
+phase, call the interface to register the RPC Server service;

 RpcStatus